openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-WallpaperExtensionAbility-sys.md

 onCreate(want: object): void

 Called to initialize a wallpaper extension ability when it is launched.
+Multi-thread concurrent calls are not supported.

 **System capability**: SystemCapability.MiscServices.Wallpaper